Shantou University: Campus

-Shantou University covers an area of 1.26 km2 with a total floor space of 455,500m2.
+Shantou University is located at the foot of Sangpu Mountain and covers an area of 1.26 km2 with a total floor space of 455,500m2.

 New Library

 The STU new library, constructed with an investment from the Li Ka Shing Foundation of about 200 million RMB, was inaugurated and put into service in 2009.
 It is reputed as “the most beautiful university library in Asia”.
 The new library was designed by Ray Chen (陈瑞宪).
 Situated at the core of the library is the Grate Hall of Reading.

 With a total area of 21,000 square meters, the library features 1500 seats and 27 seminar rooms, and also has an exhibition room, lecture hall, conference center and Student Lounge.
 The library is covered with a wireless LAN to facilitate online journals database access.
 It took the lead in China in applying the UHF RFID technology to its book circulation as well as book sorting and checking.
 Total collections exceed 1,743,000 volumes or items, and the Chaoshan Literature Collection is listed in the project CADAL-China Academic Digital Associative Library, a national digital library project co-sponsored by the Ministry of Education, Ministry of Finance and National Development and Reform Commission.

 The statue entitled “Looking up • Looking down”, one of the masterpieces of the British sculptor Zadok Ben-David, is placed near the entrance to the library.